×

 FAQs

-What Is the Maximum Child Support per Month in Texas?
+What Is the Maximum Child Support per Month in Georgia?

-Child support amounts are calculated using a percentage scale that accounts for the number of minor children, net income, financial resources, and the needs of the child.
+Child support amounts in Georgia are calculated using an income shares model under O.C.G.A. § 19-6-15 that accounts for both parents’ income, the number of minor children, parenting time, and the needs of the child.
 This system ensures that the financial and medical needs of the child will be met without causing undue financial burden on the parent providing child support.

 Should I Get a Lawyer for a Child Support Hearing?

-How Much Is a Child Support Lawyer in Texas?
+How Much Is a Child Support Lawyer in Georgia?

 Attorney fees vary according to the complexity of the case, the lawyer’s experience level, and the hourly fees attorneys typically charge.
 During the initial consultation, your attorney will listen carefully to the details of your case, share their retainer fee, and disclose any other up-front charges.
 Prospective clients are never under any obligation to hire a child support lawyer, and attorneys will not begin working on a case until they are retained.